xogie/AI-MP3-Auto-Tagger-via-Chat-GPT-API/README.md

 - Double-click on any row in the table to play the corresponding MP3 file (over the file name).
 Known Issues and Work in Progress

+### Testing:
-### Testing: Ensure you thoroughly test the application with your files.
+- Ensure you thoroughly test the application with your backed up files.
 Changes to metadata can be permanent.
 - Enhancements: Additional features and improvements are planned.
 Fingerprinting, and maybe some extra lookups.

 ### Contributing